uranusjr/requirements-2.0/README.md

   Python packages that need to be installed in the same environment as itself.
 * A Python script that `import`s third-party Python packages, that need to be installed in the Python environment to run it.
+* A Python virtual environment with specific versions of third-party packages used to reproduce results in Jupyter notebooks.

 ### Dependency

 A prerequisite for a project to successfully run.
-This may be either a “direct” dependency, which the project directly references (e.g. by `import`), or “transitive” dependency, which is not directly referenced by a project, but stilled required because it is referenced by one of the project’s direct dependencies or other transitive dependencies.
+This may be either a “direct” dependency, which the project directly references (e.g. by `import`), or “transitive” dependency, which is not directly referenced by a project, but still required because it is referenced by one of the project’s direct dependencies or other transitive dependencies.